MicrosoftDocs/Advertising-docs/BingAds/shopping-content/code-example-manage-products.md

             // It is important to save the most recent refresh token whenever new OAuth tokens are received.
             // You will want to subscribe to the NewOAuthTokensReceived event handler.
-            // When calling Bing Ads services with ServiceClient<TService>, BulkServiceManager, or ReportingServiceManager,
+            // When calling Microsoft Advertising services with ServiceClient<TService>, BulkServiceManager, or ReportingServiceManager,
             // each instance will refresh your access token automatically if they detect the AuthenticationTokenExpired (109) error code. oAuthDesktopMobileAuthCodeGrant.NewOAuthTokensReceived +=
                     (sender, tokens) => SaveRefreshToken(tokens.NewRefreshToken);